Table of Contents[Hide][Show]

 If you feel like you’re developing seasonal depression, don’t try to tough it out or suffer in silence!
 Talk to a mental health professional for a diagnosis and treatment plan.
 They can monitor your symptoms to make sure that the steps you’re taking are treating you effectively.

-A mental healthcare provider might also prescribe antidepressants to deal with SAD or to keep a milder case of “winter blues” from escalating.
+A mental healthcare provider might also prescribe anti-depressants to deal with SAD or to keep a milder case of “winter blues” from escalating.
+(Before starting any medication, talk to your doctor to be sure you fully understand the risks and side effects or short or long-term use.)

 Increase Your Vitamin D